FiberDiet - fiber; Roughage; Bulk; Constipation - fiber

 Fiber is a substance found in plants.
 Dietary fiber, which is the type of fiber you can eat, is found in fruits, vegetables, and grains.
 It is an important part of a healthy diet.

 Dietary fiber adds bulk to your diet.
 Because it makes you feel full faster, it can help with weight control.
 Fiber aids digestion and helps prevent constipation.
 It is sometimes used for the treatment of diverticulosis, diabetes, and heart disease.

 Constipation is when you do not pass stool as often as you normally do.
-Your stool may become hard and dry, and it is difficult to pass.Read Article Now Book Mark Article
+Your stool may become hard and dry, and it can be difficult to pass....Read Article Now Book Mark Article

 Diverticula are small, bulging sacs or pouches that form on the inner wall of the intestine.
 Diverticulitis occurs when these pouches become inflame...Read Article Now Book Mark Article